What's New!

 leaving a heir (Otto III), just three years old.

-in 997 rebelled against Pope Gregory V, cousin of the emperor and first German pope.
+rebelled against Pope Gregory V, cousin of the emperor and first German pope.
 Gregory fled to his cousin who in 998 marched with an army towards Rome.

-The Crescenzi tried to resist in Castel Sant'Angelo, but in vain; eventually their leader was beheaded and their faction crushed.
-Otto set his residence in Rome and
+The Crescenzi tried to resist in Castel Sant'Angelo, but in vain; eventually their leader was beheaded and their faction (temporarily) crushed.

 probably under the influence of his mother, he adopted elaborate Byzantine court ceremonies.
-At the death of his cousin he engineered the election of one of his advisers who became pope Sylvester II, a
+At the death of his cousin he engineered the election of one of his advisers who became Pope Sylvester II, a

 choice of name which established a link with Pope Sylvester I who allegedly had received from Constantine the donation of the city of Rome.
 Otto saw himself as a new Constantine.

-S. Gregorio Magno al Celio: fresco (attributed to Pomarancio) portraying S. Romualdo prescribing a penitence (to walk barefooted to a distant sanctuary in Gargano) to Otto III
+S. Gregorio Magno al Celio: fresco (attributed to Pomarancio) portraying St. Romuald, a Benedictine monk prescribing a

-The following external links show works of art portraying characters and events
+The following links show works of art portraying characters and events

-The trial of Pope Formosus by Jean Paul Laurens (1870).
+The Trial of Pope Formosus by Jean Paul Laurens (1870).

 The Coronation of Otto III Xth century miniature.

-Next page:
+Next page: Part II: Medieval Rome

-Part II: Medieval Rome III - The Investiture Controversy
+III - The Investiture Controversy

 Previous pages: Part I: Ancient Rome:

-I - The foundation and the early days of Rome
+I - The Foundation and the Early Days of Rome

-II - The early republican period
+II - The Early Republican Period

-III - The Romans meet the elephants
+III - The Romans Meet the Elephants

-IV - Expansion in the eastern Mediterranean
+IV - Expansion in the Eastern Mediterranean Sea

 V - Pompey and Caesar